 Speed

 Sublime Text is super fast.
-Unlike other IDEs that may take a bit of time to boot up and maybe bombard you with a few welcome messages and multi-tabs of text about the editor each time you boot it up, Sublime Text just opens.
+Unlike other IDEs that may take a bit of time to boot up and may bombard you with a few welcome messages and multi-tabs of text about the editor each time you boot it up, Sublime Text just opens.

 Interface

 Sublime Text’s interface is one of the cleanest interfaces for a code editor.
-With many IDEs, you’re bombarded with options galore, with side and bottom panels that often take up screen real-estate.
+With many IDEs, you’re bombarded with options galore, with side and bottom panels that often take up screen real estate.
 Sublime Text’s beauty lies in its minimalist approach, showing only what is necessary, which gives you the space to focus on your code.

 Some IDEs and code editors only allow for one project at a time.
 Sublime Text preserves your open projects and keeps them separated from each other.
 You don’t need to worry about accidentally editing the wrong files when you’ve got more than a dozen files open.